bighappysloth/MATLAB_Defaults/README.md

 ## Instructions
 A MATLAB repository for setting defaults especially for improving plots

+## Additional Simulink Scope Utilities
+Run on MATLAB R2022 only.
 Utility to export SIMULINK Scopes to PDF.

 Steps:
 1) Save simulink scopes using 'Print to Figure'
 2) CONV_ALL_FIG_TO_PDF('EXP/') converts all .fig files to .pdf within the folder EXP/ (relative)